-Food/beverages brought into the building for lunch or an approved school activity in unopened containers should be taken directly to the student's locker upon entry in the building.
-Food/beverages brought into the building before school (other than for lunch or an approved activity) should be taken directly to the cafeteria or disposed of in the nearest trash container.
+Food/beverages brought into the building for lunch or an approved school activity, in unopened containers, should be taken directly to the student's locker upon entering the building.
+All other food/beverages must be disposed of in the nearest trash container.